Will this destroy our civilisation too?

 The religious and political side of society was suddenly being questioned and the leaders’ insistence that they could fix the problem was proved to be false.
 Just imagine the chaos when human after human was murdered on an altar but their blood just brought more grief.

-Meanwhile the people were starving… for decades.
+Meanwhile, the people were starving… for decades.

 Huaca del Sol y la Luna, Trujillo, Peru

 There is some archaeological evidence that fortifications were built within the Moche land after this time but there was still no threat from outside apparently.
-The theory is that the people turned on each other.
+The theory is that people turned on each other.

 With resources scarce and the community desperate, a form of civil war broke out to take and defend important assets like irrigation channels and prime farming land.
 Ultimately, though, it brought down life as they all knew it.